wvchallenges/se-challenge-expenses/readme.md

 Open terminal and type in "mysql -u root -p"
 Make a new user by typing following
-"CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';"

-where is USERNAME is your desired username and PASSWORD is your secure password Now type in
+"CREATE USER 'USERNAME'@'localhost' IDENTIFIED BY 'PASSWORD';" where USERNAME is your desired username and PASSWORD is your secure password

+Now type in
 "GRANT ALL PRIVILEGES ON * . * TO 'USERNAME'@'localhost';"
 To grant new useraccount all privilages

 AppSetup:
 1) Unzip app.zip to "/var/www/app"
 2) Open db.php and change the values with new values which we created in 7th step.
-3) you can leave $dbname and $tablename to defaults if you dont need custom values 4)Visit http://localhost/app/ if you see "Everything is working fine,You are ready to import."
+3) you can leave $dbname and $tablename to defaults if you dont need custom values
+4) Visit http://localhost/app/ if you see "Everything is working fine,You are ready to import."
 Note in green you did everything right untill this step.if not check db.php and make sure everything is right.
 5)Click on teal button which says file and click upload.
 6)A Database will be created and the csv file will be imported into the database.